PRESIDENT

 - Provided

-of the cement industry's lawsuit against EPA regarding certain aspects
+in support of the cement industry's lawsuit against EPA regarding

 - Assisted